rudibakaal/Pokedex-Analyser/README.md

 ## Intro/Motivation

-This program comes equipped with 8 functions to enable users to quickly access a range of different pokedex related functions and graphs.

-As hierarchical indexing is used, this program can be quite useful in higher dimensional pokedex analysis and manipulation, particularly around Types and their relation to other stats (i.e. HP, Attack, etc.)
+Hierarchical indexing is leveraged to seek insights into descriptive statistics of pokedex entries.
+This can be quite useful in higher dimensional analyses and manipulation, particularly around Types and their relation to other stats (i.e. HP, Attack, etc.)

 ## Installation